Mary L. King (1956- ) is an American novelist who engages readers with an open look at physical disability issues in a

 describing a medical procedure.
 She brings in homeless young people who get raw deals—those who come from abusive

 homes, sustain life-altering injuries, or have fallen through the cracks of a broken social services system.
-Ms. King broadens
+Ms. King

-grow and mature in their roles with each successive novel.
+characters grow and mature in their roles with each successive novel.

-If there’s something I’ve learned from being a parent, book author, and freelance writer,
+"If there’s something I’ve learned from being a parent, book author, and freelance writer, it’s these things:

-people want love, guidance, respect, appreciation, recognition for their abilities and contributions, and yes… even discipline.
+guidance, respect, appreciation, recognition for their abilities and contributions, and yes… even discipline.
 3. It IS

 possible for parents to survive teen mood swings, haughty behavior, and indifferent attitudes.
-4.
+4. Whoever said parents

-designed exclusively for persons with disabilities.
+for persons with disabilities.

 The youngest of three children, Ms. King grew up in a special-needs household.
 She holds a bachelor’s degree in

 psychology from Jacksonville University.
 Now a full-time primary caregiver to her adult daughter, she enjoys gardening,

 crafting, cooking, music, and reading.
 Mary King writes freelance articles on a wide variety of topics.
 She lives in west

 Florida and dedicates much of her time to The McFadden Series.